Credit: @ninepincider on Instagram

 Cooperstown is baseball town, home of the National Baseball Hall of Fame (a must-stop!), and the Cooperstown Bat Company.
 Here, you’ll get to see how a chunk of wood transforms into a perfectly smooth, ergonomic baseball bat.
 The owners will regale you with tales of which legendary Major League players have played ball with Cooperstown Bat Company bats.
 There's also a perfect memento to take home from your visit: a custom-engraved bat.

-Blind Buck Valley Farmstead (Adirondacks)
+Blind Buck Valley Farmstead (Capital-Saratoga)

-Get a taste of American farm life at the Blind Buck Valley Farmstead, home to the cutest goats, cows, chickens, and barn cats you’ll ever meet.
+Get a taste of 180 acres of American farm life at the Blind Buck Valley Farmstead, home to the cutest goats, cows, chickens, and barn cats you’ll ever meet.
 Guests can request a tour of the farm, which includes the option to feed and pet various animals and visit the organic vegetable garden.
 Spend the night in the restored country farmhouse and wake up the next morning to breakfast made with eggs fresh from the chicken coop—which you can collect yourself!
 While you’re there, take a hike through the surrounding meadows or a hayride through the fields and enjoy this little slice of bucolic heaven.

 The Culinary Institute of America (Hudson Valley)